-This article (as well as coverage earlier in July on CBC) troubled me greatly, and not for the reasons that either journalist intended, I’m sure.
+A recent newspaper article (no longer available) (as well as coverage earlier in July on CBC) troubled me greatly, and not for the reasons that either journalist intended, I’m sure.
 I am troubled by the narrow perspective on the facts in both instances, as well as the potential damage these articles could do to the important work of these fundraising organizations.

 - I am currently employed at the BC Cancer Agency in research, and so my employment benefits from (both directly and indirectly) research funding provided by BC Cancer Foundation and the Canadian Cancer Society.

 - I am a committed and long-term donor to the BCCF.